 Lynley Anne Ward - Director

 Lynley Anne’s mother was too busy to take her daughter to dance lessons – but nothing stops a determined West Coast six-year-old.
-Lynley Anne got the number of the school from a friend and phoned up to enrol herself, and made her way with the two dollar fee to class in the lounge of the teacher’s house.
+Lynley Anne got the number of the local school from a friend and phoned up to enrol herself, and made her way with the $2.00 fee to class in the lounge of the teacher’s house.
 (The teacher’s husband eventually cleared half his billiard shed for the lessons.)
-Coming home after her first lesson, she proudly demonstrated changements to her three older brothers who likened her to an elephant.
+Coming home after her first lesson, she proudly demonstrated changements to her three older brothers who likened her to a baby elephant!

 Undeterred, Lynley Anne persevered and at 16 a visiting English examiner invited her to attend her dance school in Somerset.
 The family didn’t have the money to send Lynley Anne, so she danced at Rotary, Lions and other events to fundraise.
 (She was a finalist for the Young Achiever of the Year – but the title went to a rugby league player.)
 In an early instance of crowdfunding, the Building Society set up a fundraising thermometer to help fund her way to England.

 After doing her exams Lynley Anne completed her training at Pineapple Studios in Covent Garden.
 She did teacher training in Sydney before coming back to start her own school in 1989 with twenty-odd students.

 Lynley Anne continues to teach jazz and ballet to all ages.
 You might also spot her at the airport now and again off to be an external examiner for AJDA.